Filed under: Uncategorized

 So we’ve set the stage.
 What sorts of mammals could we paint into a Paleocene landscape?

 The Multituberculates (hereafter shortened to ‘multis’) reached the peak of their evolutionary fortunes during the Paleocene.
-The Ptilodonts can be regarded as typical Multis – they had large, rodent-like incisors perched at the front of each jaw, separated from the cheek-teeth by a toothless space (the so-called diastema).
-They had an elongated blade-like lower premolar equipped for cracking nuts and hard seeds.
-Like most Multis, the Ptilodonts appear to have been largely herbivorous – possibly supplementing their food-intake with the occasional invertebrate.
-Ptilodonts like Ptilodus (after which the group is named) had grasping claws, a prehensile tail, large toes that could be extended out or retracted and feet with a wide range of motion, indicating a heavily arboreal lifestyle.
+The Ptilodonts can be regarded as typical Multis – they had large, rodent-like incisors perched at the front of each jaw, separated from the cheek-teeth by a toothless space.
+They had elongated blade-like lower premolars, designed for cracking nuts and hard seeds.
+Like most Multis, the Ptilodonts appear to have been largely herbivorous, perhaps supplementing their diet with the occasional invertebrate.
+Ptilodonts had grasping claws, a prehensile tail, large toes and feet with a wide range of motion.
+These traits indicate a heavily arboreal lifestyle.
 In summary, the Ptilodonts were squirrel-like animals, both ecologically and morphologically.

 The largest known multi approximated the size of a beaver – the short-snouted, heavily built Taenolabis.
 It had large grinding molars and was clearly a ground-dwelling herbivore.
-Resilient though they were, the Multis ultimately bought the farm about 30 million years ago – succumbing, perhaps, to stiff competition from true rodents, primates and herbivorous ungulates.
+The Multis ultimately bought the farm about 30 million years ago – succumbing, perhaps, to stiff competition from true rodents, primates and herbivorous ungulates.

 The transition into the Paleocene was turbulent for the Marsupials and they never truly recovered their former level of diversity in the Northern Hemisphere.
 The southern continents, however, were a different story.
 Marsupials formed a sizeable chunk of the mammalian fauna in Paleocene South America (up to 50%).
 A number of these Marsupials can be characterized as belonging to the same taxonomical order as modern opossums.
 Some of these were adapted for burrowing, others for scaling trees.
 Interestingly, marsupial equivalents of rodents and carnivorans also evolved in South America during the later phases of the Paleocene.
 The weasel-sized arboreally-proficient marsupial Mayulestes probably sought out frogs and small mammals as prey; It was similar, in many ways, to the marten.